Thursday,

 While fire extinguishers don't have a universal expiration date, they usually last 10 to 12 years if properly maintained.
 Disposable models should be replaced every 12 years, while rechargeable ones have to be recharged every six years.

 Do you want more protection and peace of mind?
-Complete a fire kit with an emergency fire blanket, fire spray, and fire protection gloves now.
+Complete a fire kit with a fire blanket, fire spray, flame shield, and fire protection gloves now.
 While a fire extinguisher helps, having extra protection for your family doesn't hurt.
 Remember, it's better to have it and not need it than need it and not have it.
 Stay prepared, hero!